GregKaighin/bedfordshire-bicycle-club/README.md

 * As a First Time Visitor, I want to understand the purpose of the website and find out what Bedfordshire Bicycle Club has to offer.

-    - On the **Home page** the user is met with the Navbar, Hero image and 'About-us' section, enabling them to quickly see what the site is about.
+    1. On the **Home page** the user is met with the Navbar, Hero image and 'About-us' section, enabling them to quickly see what the site is about.

 * As a First Time Visitor, I want to navigate throughout the website easily to find content.

-    - The Navbar and the Links in the 'About-us' section enable the user to quickly navigate to the content they want to view.
+    1. The Navbar and the Links in the 'About-us' section enable the user to quickly navigate to the content they want to view.

 * As a First Time Visitor, I would like to be able to find out information about the club's cycling groups and social events, and how to get in contact.

-    - Information about the club cycling groups is displayed immediately below the 'About-us' section, along with a link to the club Whatsapp group.
+    1. Information about the club cycling groups is displayed immediately below the 'About-us' section, along with a link to the club Whatsapp group.
 Below this is a Carousel showing information about upcoming club events.
 There is also a link to the **Contact page** in the Navbar.

   #### Returning Visitor Goals

 * As a Returning Visitor, I would like to see some of the routes the club uses for their bike rides.

-    - On the **Routes page**, buttons to show club routes are displayed above the map, allowing the user to examine these routes easily.
+    1. On the **Routes page**, buttons to show club routes are displayed above the map, allowing the user to examine these routes easily.

 * As a Returning Visitor, I want to contact the administrators with any general queries or questions about Bedfordshire Bicycle Club.

-    - Users can access the **Contact page** via the Navbar, or use the Whatsapp link displayed on the **Home page** and in Social Links in the footer on each page.
+    1. Users can access the **Contact page** via the Navbar, or use the Whatsapp link displayed on the **Home page** and in Social Links in the footer on each page.

 * As a Returning Visitor, I would like to use the bike store locator to find out about bike shops in Bedfordshire.

-    - The **Shops page** is accessible through the Navbar, upon loading the page, the Map shows markers at locations of bike shops.
+    1. The **Shops page** is accessible through the Navbar, upon loading the page, the Map shows markers at locations of bike shops.
 Clicking on these markers brings up details about each shop.

   #### Frequent User Goals

-* As a Frequent User, I would like to use the Route Planner to create routes for the club's bike rides.
+* As a Frequent User, I would like to use the Route Planner to create routes for the club bike rides and for myself.

-    - The user can return to the **Routes page** to use the Route Planner to create their own routes.
+    1. The user can return to the **Routes page** via the Navbar to access the Route Planner to create their own routes.

 * As a Frequent User, I would like to view the different social media accounts to either view, look for updates or potentially interact with other people involved with the club.

-    - The user can access social media accounts displayed in the footer.
+    1. The user can access social media accounts displayed in the footer.
 Links take the user to a new page to view the social media accounts whilst retaining this website on the previous tab.

 ### Further Testing